T3rryScary357/EpicParagliders/README.md

   the [DawnCraft-Tweaks](https://github.com/SmileycorpMC/DawnCraft-Tweaks/blob/master/src/main/java/com/afunproject/dawncraft/integration/epicfight/client/EpicFightParagliderEvents.java) mod.
 - [Fixed a small bug](https://github.com/CravenCraft/EpicParagliders/commit/58aef081e8344c28da4568d77dbaf004301bd4ec#diff-228c4b34c9b6bb9d3dd5f8ac49b7521d6254e0f6042287053022bd6126bd3e12R124-R132)
   that allowed the player to attack while gliding if they were in **Battle** mode

+## V0.0.2
+- All Epic Fight skills, except for some Passive skills like Technician and (maybe) Knockdown Wakeup (still WIP), should now be compatible with Paraglider's stamina system.
+- Do **NOT** use the **Technician** skill until support is added.
+Doing so will disable the dodge ability.
+  If you do accidentally learn it, just open the Skills menu and assign it to something else (or use commands to unlearn it).
+- Fixed various bugs causing stamina issues such as player death, dimension transport, skill learning/swapping.
+- Stamina system is a bit more balanced with all weapons now.
+Takes in both attack delay time and weapon strength.
+  So, higher tiered weapons such as diamond and netherite will drain a little more stamina, which should be balanced out by the player having a larger stamina wheel late game.
+- Epic Fight's stamina bar has now been fully removed from the GUI.
+The only time it should show up is possibly sometimes upon respawning, but should disappear once it fills up if so.

+## V0.0.1
+- Both mods now use the Paraglider's stamina system
+- Basic attacks now consume a set amount of stamina based on the attack speed of a weapon (will modify later to be more balanced with all weapons.
+Currently, weapons like axes consume WAY too much stamina).